 Alaska is a great place for family vacations, fishing trips, camping, and dog sledding.
 But there are some things you need to know before traveling to Alaska because of its unique environment.

-The climate is vastly different than most other habitable parts of the United States.
+The climate vastly differs from most other habitable parts of the United States.

 And it can be hazardous if unprepared for storms because nineteenth-century rural Alaskans had no electricity or gas pipelines until 1959.

-Additionally, people may experience shortness of breath because of the crisp air they are breathing in.
+Additionally, people may experience shortness of breath because of the crisp air they breathe.
 The air contains less oxygen than other parts, but it’s still safe to breathe.

 What should you avoid in Alaska?